networknt/json-schema-validator/doc/quickstart.md

 ## Quick Start

-To use the validator, we need to have both the JsonSchema object and JsonNode object constructed.
+To use the validator, we need to have both the `JsonSchema` object and `JsonNode` object constructed.
 There are many ways to do that.
-Here is base test class, that shows several ways to construct these from String, Stream, Url, and JsonNode.
+Here is base test class, that shows several ways to construct these from `String`, `Stream`, `Url`, and `JsonNode`.
-Please pay attention to the JsonSchemaFactory class as it is the way to construct the JsonSchema object.
+Please pay attention to the `JsonSchemaFactory` class as it is the way to construct the `JsonSchema` object.

 ```java
 public class BaseJsonSchemaValidatorTest {